juandarr/dotfiles/README.md

 My currrent configuration uses Neovim 8.3, Packer as the plugin manager and Mason to manage LSP server/utility installation, such as linters, formatters and debuggers.
-For more information go to [NVim readme page](.config/nvim/README.md).
+For more information go to [Nvim readme page](.config/nvim/README.md).

+## Alacritty
+[Alacritty](https://alacritty.org) is my current terminal emulator.
+It is written in Rust and UX is quite flawless.
+It requires minimal configuration since first installation.
+My dotfiles for Alacritty are stored in `.config/alacritty/alacritty.yml`.
+Every possible configuration is commented in the [yaml](https://yaml.org) file, so that is good starting point whenever you need to specify some custom setting.

 ## Usage
 This repo is designed to be imported in the user folder as root (e.g., `/home/user`).